 As you might expect, driver error is the most common cause of accidents involving commercial trucks.
 But it is not the only cause.
 Sometimes a Texas truck accident may be a result of a defective truck itself — a defect that originated in the manufacturing process or a defect that is the result of a failure to maintain the truck properly over time.

-If you are hurt in an accident involving a commercial truck, our skilled truck accident attorneys can help ensure you are fairly compensated.
+If you are hurt in an accident involving a commercial truck, our skilled Pasadena TX truck accident lawyer can help ensure you are fairly compensated.
 Part of that process involves identifying the cause of the accident.

 A Range of Things Can Go Wrong on a Truck